ropensci-archive/roweb2/content/blog/2014-12-18-curl-options.md

 - curl
 ---

 rOpenSci specializes in creating R libraries for accessing data resources on the web from R. Most times you request data from the web in R with our packages, you should have no problem.
 However, you evenutally will run into problems.
-In addition, there are advanced things you can do modifying requests to web resources that fall in the _advanced stuff_ category.
+In addition, there are advanced things you can do modifying requests to web resources that fall in the *advanced stuff* category.

-Underlying almost all of our packages are requests to web resources served over the `http` protocol via [curl][curl]. `curl` _is a command line tool and library for transferring data with URL syntax, supporting (lots of protocols)_ . `curl` has many options that you may not know about.
+Underlying almost all of our packages are requests to web resources served over the `http` protocol via [curl](http://curl.haxx.se/). `curl` *is a command line tool and library for transferring data with URL syntax, supporting (lots of protocols)* . `curl` has many options that you may not know about.

 I'll go over some of the common and less commonly used curl options, and try to explain why you may want to use some of them.